 But Wait, There’s More!

-Make sure you watch my upcoming video for this blog post on YouTube If you want to see me going over the above flowchart step-by-step and doing a live demo provisioning a Supervisor Namespace , A Tanzu Kubernetes Cluster from vRealize Automation using VMware Cloud Templates and the Self-Service Portal.
+Make sure to watch my video for this blog post on YouTube If you want to see me going over the above step-by-step flowchart and doing a live demo provisioning a Supervisor Namespace , A Tanzu Kubernetes Cluster from vRealize Automation using VMware Cloud Templates and the Self-Service Portal.

-I will also be outlining some lessons learned and a couple of enhancement opportunities that I personally would love to see and at the end deploy an actual Kubernetes Voting-App on the provisioned Kubernetes Cluster from the command line using Kubectl.
+I will also be deploying a Kubernetes Voting-App on the provisioned Kubernetes Cluster from the command line using Kubectl.

 If you like the content and want to see more, please make sure to like the video, subscribe to the VMwareLab YouTube channel and hit the notificationIcon, all so you don’t miss any upcoming blogs or videos, not to mention that It also helps the channel a ton, so I can continue producing and putting more content out there.